 - And finally, be patient (and happy!), even if your volunteer drivers show up later than you ideally wanted.
 Operation Red Nose is a busy program, it’s run by volunteers, and it can sometimes be difficult to estimate the time between taking one group of passengers home and being ready to pick up the next.
 Similar to a taxi service, however, generally they are really good.

-As of the start of the 2018 season, Operation Red Nose volunteers have raised over $1.5 million nationwide and, in British Columbia alone, kept local streets safe and party-goers happy by providing 40,765 rides.
+Operation Red Nose volunteers have raised over $1.5 million nationwide and, in British Columbia alone, kept local streets safe and party-goers happy by providing over 41,000 rides.